iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 = It doesn't do anything? =

-You have to add the terms (Glossary Terms > Add New Term) and then use the appropriate TinyMCE button.
+You have to add the terms (Tooltip Glossary > Add New Term) and then use the appropriate TinyMCE button to link the post with that glossary term

 = Further Information =